NBA: Which Teams Improved Themselves The Most With Their Trade Deadline Deals?

 Give Up: Serge Ibaka

 The Magic are not making the playoffs and there was a chance that Ibaka would not re-sign with the team in the offseason.
-Given those two facts, Orlando had no choice than to deal the big man.
+Given those two facts, Orlando had no choice then to deal the big man.
 They got a scorer in Ross, who was shooting the ball the best of his career, and a first-round selection in the upcoming draft.

 7. Oklahoma City Thunder

-Get: Taj Gibson, Doug McDermott, and 2018 second round selection
+Get: Taj Gibson, Doug McDermott and 2018 second round selection

-Give Up: Cameron Payne, Anthony Morrow, and Joffrey Lauvergne
+Give Up: Cameron Payne, Anthony Morrow and Joffrey Lauvergne

 Gibson strengthens the Thunder’s starting lineup as he will move in the power forward position.
 He will make the Thunder more efficient and a tougher team.
 McDermott gives OKC a wing shooter — whether he starts or comes off the bench.